 LP interest secondaries prices imply TVPI and IRR expectations.
 A fund trading at 80 cents on NAV implies the market is skeptical of the GP's marks.

 The same process applies to any fund: Permira, Vista Equity, or a $30M emerging manager fund.
 The metrics are standardized.
 What varies is how willing the GP is to share them and how deep your secondary research needs to go.
 Track VC and PE performance across managers on the VC/PE Performance Dashboard.
+For a detailed guide to sourcing this data yourself, see where to find VC fund performance data and what to do with it.

 The Mistakes LPs Make Reading Performance Reports